 Here we have a chapter with the same title as the previous one.
 Sometimes I feel like Ishmael only breaks the chapters up because he gets a bit too excited and needs an excuse to get back down to business.
 At the end of chapter 26 he’s basically praying — a thing he’s apparently more willing to do as a storyteller than as a character in the story.
 What’s the easiest way to get from “bear me out in it, O God!” back to the mundanity of “Stubb was the second mate?”
 Chapter break.

 Stubb, incidentally, is the second mate.
 He’s a man so unconcerned by the dangers in the world around him that he hums as he hunts sea monsters.
 Ishmael ascribes his cheerfulness to his constant habit of pipe smoking — a pipe containing only tobacco, we’re told.
 We’re treated to another of Ishmael’s dubious cosmic notions, which is that all the world’s air is polluted by the misery of every person who’s died here.
 Stubb’s pipe, we’re told, filters all that out.
-I think Ishmael’s just too polite to say that Stubb’s none too swift.
+I think Ishmael’s just too polite to call Stubb an idiot outright.

 The third mate is Flask, and you’d think he’s the last person Starbuck would want to be working with.
 “I will have no man on my boat who is not afraid of a whale,” Starbuck said in the last chapter.
 Yet here’s just such a man.
 It’s Flask, more than Stubb, who strikes me as a liability aboard the Pequod.
 Stubb’s dumb, but he isn’t likely to pull anything too impetuous.
 I’m not sure I can say the same for this Flask fellow.
 We’ll see.

 Finally, we meet the harpooneers.
 First up, there’s our beloved Queequeg.
-Next, there’s Tashtego: an indigenous harpooneer from Martha’s Vineyard.
-A bit of digging reveals that, whether Melville knew or cared, the indigenous people from the region Tashtego hails from are called the Wampanoag.
+Next, there’s Tashtego: an Indigenous harpooneer from Martha’s Vineyard.
+A bit of digging reveals that, whether Melville knew or cared, the Indigenous people from the region Tashtego hails from are the Wampanoag.
 One gets the sense from Ishmael’s description of him as the descendent of brilliant archers that he is in fact a good deal swifter than Stubb, who he serves as harpooneer.
-Finally, the diminutive Flask commands a harpooneer named Daggoo: an enormous black man that Ishmael describes in the same mutedly condescending tone as he does all people of colour.
-But as ever, his intentions are clearly better than most of his contemporaries’ would be.
-He makes a point of mentioning that in whaling, while officers are almost always American (he means white), the industry’s workforce is massively multicultural.
+Finally, the diminutive Flask commands a harpooneer named Daggoo: an enormous black man that Ishmael describes in the same slightly condescending tone as he does all people of colour.
+Still, he’s trying.
+He makes a point of mentioning that in whaling, while officers are almost always American (he means white), the industry’s workforce is truly multicultural.
 This is the workforce he takes pains to glorify at every turn.
 Remember: this is the narrator who told us in his first chapter how “the commonalty lead their leaders,” and the one who told us only one chapter ago how brightly God’s dignity shines “in the arm that wields a pick or drives a spike.”

-Moby-Dick is, however inadequately, a multiculturalist novel.
+Moby-Dick is, however inadequately, a pro-multicultural novel.
 This is what Ishmael, and doubtless Melville, wants us to realize as he sets up his chessboard.

 Chapter 28: Ahab